A Guide to the best attractions in Huelva, Southern Spain: the perfect Huelva Itinerary

 Visit Casa de Colon

-The Casa de Colón, also known as the Columbus House, first opened its doors as a hotel in 1883.
+The Casa de Colón, also known as the Columbus House is one of the best things to see in Huelva, It first opened its doors as a hotel in 1883.

 This historic building has a design reminiscent of the plantation houses in America’s south, with its wrought-iron balconies and a central courtyard – which comes as no surprise, being associated with the man who discovered America.